Abhijit2505/Cat-Photo-Classification/README.md

         dW -- Gradient of the cost with respect to W (current layer l), same shape as W db -- Gradient of the cost with respect to b (current layer l), same shape as b

-Implement the backward propagation for the **LINEAR --- ACTIVATION** layer.
+Implement the backward propagation for the **LINEAR --- ACTIVATION** layer,

     Arguments:
         dA -- post-activation gradient for current layer l